micahblu/react-mentionable/README.md

 </button>
 ```
 ### Why
 I really appreciate the work done by react-mentions, however I found their solution didn't work for my use cases.
 Primarily the inability to color the mention text.
-In react-mentions you have a textarea field layered atop a div that adds markup for the mention, so while you can add a background or border you can't color the font as the textarea font overlaps it.
+In react-mentions you have a textarea field layered atop a div that adds markup for the mention, so while you can add a background or border you can't color the actual text as the textarea text overlaps it.
 React mentionable uses a contenteditable div whereas you can style the mentions however you'd like.
 It also doesn't have the same issues with syncing the textarea overlay that react-mentions does.